jvillste/dali/doc/design.md

 # TODO

+* branch parent can be a branch. this needs to be added to the kiss test
 * branch/create should take create-index as a parameter
 * sorted-datom-set-branch is not needed because it's generic code and not specific to sorted-set